chapel-lang/chapel/doc/rst/language/spec/ranges.rst

    This behavior is unstable and might change in the future.

 .. index::
-   single: ranges;arithmetic operators
+   single: ranges; arithmetic operators
-   single: operators;arithmetic;range
+   single: operators; arithmetic range operators
 .. _Range_Arithmetic:

 Arithmetic Operators